-Freeboard: a factor of safety used in flood management, usually expressed as a distance height (in feet) between a flood elevation and the lowest entry elevation of a structure.
+Freeboard: a factor of safety used in flood management, usually expressed as a height (in feet) between a flood elevation and the lowest entry elevation of a structure.

-Geology: the science that studies which treats of the origin, history, and structure of the earth, as recorded in the rocks; together with the forces and processes now operating to modify rocks.
+Geology: the science that studies the origin, history, and structure of the earth, as recorded in the rocks; together with the forces and processes now operating to modify rocks.